Skip to Content

 Some 3-year-olds are still working their way up to 12-piece puzzles and will need to start with fewer pieces.
 Older preschoolers may get to 48 pieces and beyond.

-Here are some multi-piece puzzles.
+• Here are some 9-piece puzzles.

-These 12-piece puzzles come in a super handy box with a wooden lid to build the puzzles on.
-They are marked at the back for easy sorting.
+• These 12-piece puzzles come in a super handy box with a wooden lid to build the puzzles on.
+They are marked at the back for easy sorting:

-These 20-piece puzzles are also a good option because the picture is on the border too, which helps kids to match the colours and images as they fit the pieces.
+• These 20-piece puzzles are also a good option because the picture is on the border too, which helps kids to match the colours and images as they fit the pieces:

-Any of the 24-piece puzzles in this range are great puzzles for preschoolers.
+• Any of the 24-piece puzzles in this range are great puzzles for preschoolers:

-To challenge those who are ready, move on to a 48-piece puzzle.
+• To challenge those who are ready, move on to a 48-piece puzzle.

-Cube Puzzles
+2. Cube Puzzles

 Challenge kids with a cube puzzle.
 They will also be building their problem-solving and sorting skills as they first turn all the cubes onto the picture they want to build – such as the sheep or the cow.